 How might formal testing serve my child?

-In today’s world, most of us operate in systems (public education, health care, etc.) that sometimes require a formal diagnosis fo treatment costs to be covered by the insurer or for school’s to approve which services (interventions/accommodations/modifications) are to be provided.
-We want to understand each family and weigh the pros and cons of choosing to work with us before deciding what to do next.
+In today’s world, most of us operate in systems (public education, health care, etc.) that require a formal diagnosis for treatment costs to be covered by an insurer or for a school to approve and provide services such as interventions, accommodations, and modifications.
+We want to understand each family’s unique needs before deciding what steps to take next.

 Why are so many children being diagnosed?

 This question has many different answers depending on who you ask.
 A great book that aligns with our philosophy is A Compromised Generation by Beth Lambert.

 Any time insurance is involved, a formal, specifically coded diagnosis is required in patient records to justify coverage or treatment.
 Only some diagnostic codes are reimbursed, while others are not.
 Rendering a specific diagnosis in order for insurance to pay for treatment means practitioners face a serious ethical dilemma as a helper.
 On the other side of things, with health care and electronic records, it becomes likely that your child’s mental health information file will include a diagnosis that may follow them into adulthood.
 We can’t predict what that will mean for a child’s future in terms of career or education.
 We feel strongly about protecting your privacy and your child’s career and academic choices for the future.
 At your request we will provide coded receipts that you may submit to your insurance provider.

 Does my child need evaluation or therapy?

 Diagnostic evaluation and play therapy are separate services.
 While they sometimes go hand in hand, each child’s needs are uniquely considered whenever you choose to work with us.
 By reviewing your completed paperwork, we can quickly determine the services we would recommend for each unique child.
 If we are not the best fit for your family, we will connect you with other mental health providers.